mgeorge67701/crossplane-nutanix/README.md

 In this example, `externalFacts` allows you to pass arbitrary key-value pairs to the VM, similar to Terraform's `external_facts` map.
 These facts can be used for configuration management or automation tools running inside the VM.

+### Dynamic Prism Central Endpoint Selection

+The provider supports dynamic selection of the Prism Central endpoint and associated credentials based on a `datacenter` field specified in the `VirtualMachine` spec.
+This allows you to manage VMs across multiple Nutanix environments from a single Crossplane provider instance.

+Refer to the `prismCentralEndpoints` and `datacenterCredentials` fields in the [`examples/providerconfig-all-features.yaml`](./examples/providerconfig-all-features.yaml) for a comprehensive example of how to configure dynamic endpoint and credential selection.

 ## Finding UUIDs

 You can still look up UUIDs manually in Prism Central if needed: